 According to briefing papers detailing the compromise plan, Medicare beneficiaries annually would pay the first $275 of drug costs and a quarter of the costs between $275 and $2,200 dollars.

-After that, the patient would pay the entire cost from $2,200 up to about $5,000.
+After that, the patient would pay the entire cost up to about $5,000.
 At that point, catastrophic care would kick in, providing 95 percent coverage.
 For this benefit, Medicare recipients would be required to pay a $35 annual premium.

-Patients who need it would be required to pay about $3,600 out of their own pockets each year before the catastrophic coverage kicked in.
+In total, patients would be required to pay about $3,600 out of their own pockets each year before the catastrophic coverage kicked in.
 For seniors with major health problems, the benefit could represent a significant savings.

 The measure has additional benefits for poorer seniors.
 Seniors earning less than $12,123 a year would not have to pay the $275 deductible or the monthly premium.
 Instead they would pay a co-payment of between $2 to $5 for each drug purchase.
-Those earning between $12,123 and $13,470 a year would also get more generous benefits than wealthier people.
+Those earning between $12,123 and $13,470 a year would also get more generous benefits than wealthier seniors.